marisaaquilina/pkgmanager/pkgmanager/README.md

 # Meet pkgmanager 👋

-**pkgmanager** is s a JupyterLab UI extension that installs the packages you need within your active kernel. ✨ You can look for a package in the search bar and install it with just a button-click.
+**pkgmanager** is s a JupyterLab UI extension that installs the packages you need within your active kernel. ✨ You can search for a package and install it with just a button-click.
 You can also record your package installation history for other notebook readers (or your future self).

 ## Prerequisites